🚀

 Prototyping & User Flow Improvements

 I then created interactive prototypes to test the flow and usability of redesigned features.
-As always, I prioritized simplicity and clarity in the design to reduce drop-offs during onboarding and feature navigation.

 Result